jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 An access always takes place in a procedure call.
 In this picture Parent is accessing Child.

 You can’t all anything higher in the encapsulation hierarchy, so an object can’t access anything outside the object.
-If it is to access anything outside the object, it needs to contain a reference to something outside the object.i
+If it is to access anything outside the object, it needs to contain a reference to something outside the object.

 ![](images/Symbol%20Language%20(2004).351.png)